acedmicabhishek/SDL2_ENV/Readme.md

 # What it does
-- installs python, MingW, GNU, SDL
+- installs MingW, GNU, SDL
 - setup a base project for Graphics Programming.